Helmholtz-UFZ/saqc/sphinxdoc/getting_started/TutorialAPI.rst

 -------------------------------------

 The ``qc`` variable now serves as the base for all further processing steps.
-As mentioned above, all available functions appear as methods of the ``SaQC``  class, so we can add a tests to our suite with:
+As mentioned above, all available functions appear as methods of the :py:class:`~saqc.SaQC`  class, so we can add a tests to our suite with:

 .. testcode:: python